explodecomputer/epistasis-ftest/docs/manuscript.md

 ## A summary of the problems with the original findings

 Soon after publication, these findings were further replicated in an independent dataset by Wood et al (2014).
 However, with the availability of sequence level genetic data, they were able to fine-map the additive effects for each gene expression level where the H2014 genetic interactions were discovered.
 Typically the fine-mapped additive effects were distinct from the cis-acting interacting variant.
 Upon including the fine-mapped additive effects as covariates in the interaction models they found that most of the interaction effects substantially attenuated.
-We found a similar attenuation of effects in the original data by using fine-mapped imputed additive effects as covariates.
-In light of these findings, the likelihood that the statistical findings in H2014 represented biological epistasis was severely diminished.
+Following this finding, we found a similar attenuation of effects in the original data by using fine-mapped imputed additive effects as covariates.
+In light of this exchange, it was clear that the likelihood that the statistical findings in H2014 represented biological epistasis was severely diminished.
 Importantly, it raised the question of why such a fundamental method was giving rise to unreliable results.

-Wood et al (2014) interpreted the original discovery as haplotype effects, a well-understood mechanism by which two loci can appear epistatic but be due to a simple additive effect.
-Here, the observed loci flank a causal variant and are each in incomplete linkage disequilibrium with each other and the causal variant.
+Wood et al (2014) interpreted the original discovery interactions as haplotype effects, a well-understood mechanism by which two loci can appear epistatic but be due to a simple additive effect.
+Here, the observed loci flank a causal variant and are in incomplete linkage disequilibrium with each other and the causal variant.
 A statistical interaction between the observed loci can capture more of the additive variance of the causal variant than the marginal additive effects of both the observed loci combined.
 This explanation for the H2014 was unproven but plausable for the set of cis-cis interactions reported, those where the two interacting loci were each close to the gene whose expression levels they were influencing.
 Other work has since appeared that investigate the same process.
 However it does not explain the discovery and attenuation of cis-trans interactions, where the two interacting loci are on different chromosomes, and a fine-mapped cis-additive effect attenuates the interaction effect.
 In this paper we explore the question of how a single unobserved cis-additive effect can give rise to cis-trans statistical associations.
 We go on to explore how this influences replication rates, and discuss potential methods for avoiding the problem.

 ## Inflation of test statistics

 If the test statistic for the interaction term can be attenuated with the inclusion of a single additive term, this implies that the interaction test statistic is inflated under the null hypothesis of no epistasis.
 To begin, we test this assumption by estimating the genomic inflation factor for each of the 501 interactions discovered in H2014.
-In each case, we performed a genome-wide analysis where we performed an interaction test of the detected cis-SNP against every other SNP excluding those on the cis chromosome.
+In each case, we ran a genome-wide analysis where we performed an interaction test of the detected cis-SNP against every other SNP excluding those on the cis chromosome.
 The genomic inflation factor was then calculated for the interaction test statistics across the set of genome-wide tests.
-Figure 1 shows that for many loci the inflation factor is much larger than 1, consistent with the idea that the test statistics are inflated.
+Figure 1 shows that for many loci the inflation factor is much larger than the expected under the null, consistent with the idea that the test statistics are inflated.

-There are other possible explanations, such as an epistatic polygenic component, that could give rise to high genomic inflation factors, though this is unlikely.
-We also observe that many loci that had discovered associations have low genomic inflation factors.
+There are other possible explanations that could give rise to high genomic inflation factors, such as an epistatic polygenic component, though this is unlikely given the discovery sample size.
+We also observe that many loci that had discovered associations have low genomic inflation factors, which raises the question of whether this metric is a reliable indicator of false positives.

 ## Relationship between cis-trans genotype pairs and the cis-causal variant